-Processed exposures of sea turtles to acoustic stressors from training and testing activities predicted by the NAEMO are shown below in Table 58.
-The exposure estimates for each alternative represent the total number of exposures and not necessarily the number of individuals exposed, as a single individual may be exposed multiple times over the course of a year.
+Processed exposures of sea turtles to acoustic stressors from training and testing activities predicted by the NAEMO are shown below in Table 53.
+The exposure estimates represent the total number of exposures and not necessarily the number of individuals exposed, as a single individual may be exposed multiple times over the course of a year.
 The predicted acoustic impacts do not take into account avoidance behavior or mitigation measures, such as establishing shut-down zones for certain sonar systems.
-Again, since TTS and PTS criteria for sea turtles is 17 dB below what it is supposed to be, the estimates provided are overestimates (See Section 6.3.8).
+As described in section 6.3.8, the TTS and PTS criteria used for sea turtles in the NAEMO modeling was 17 dB below what it was supposed to be.
+Therefore, the estimates provided are overestimates.
+Additionally, the Navy model may overpredict acoustic impacts because it does not consider avoidance and the criteria to predict impacts.

-Table 58.
+Table 53.
 Annual Total Model-Predicted Impacts on Sea Turtles from Training and Testing Activities Using Sonar and Other Active Acoustic Sources